geneinmylife/immune-cell-eQTL-T2D-complicaitons/README.md

 The following code were used in this study:

-1. MR. R: To identify the causal effects for T2DM and its complications.
+1. MR. R: To estimated the putative causal effects of 18,611 gene expression traits on T2DM and its complications.

 2. Steiger.
 R: To test the directionality of the eQTL-outcome associations.